 Developing performance improvement systems usually involves an installation phase and an anchoring phase.
-Installation involves a complete review, and usually a change or improvement in the design of the performance system.
-Anchoring involves continuously modifying and improving the system through implementing lessons learned on the job.
+Installation involves a complete review and usually a change or improvement in the design of the performance system.
+Anchoring involves continuously modifying and improving the system by implementing lessons learned on the job.

 An external consultant generally has a great deal of installation experience.
 Furthermore, external consultants are not handicapped by being a prophet in their own town, as are internal consultants.
 Most people in organizations today are struggling just to survive in their business on a day-to-day basis.
 The internal person may also be struggling to get the attention needed from senior management to work on their environment, be it on improving their performance system or anything else.

 The external consultant, paid for a limited time only, is experienced in installing performance systems in various companies.
 He or she has dealt with similar problems before and has less trouble getting the right people’s attention.